saligrama/notes/content/cs249i/2023-03-06-content-delivery.md

     - Advantages: easy to deploy, less distance to cover causes less latency, effective in low-connectivity reasons
     - Disadvantages: tough to maintain/update
 * *Consolidated* strategy: prioritize fewer, but more powerful PoPs (usually collocated at data centers and IXPs)
-    - Advantages: serve/cache moe content; better connected to next hop; provides DDoS mitigation; easier to maintain/update
+    - Advantages: serve/cache more content; better connected to next hop; provides DDoS mitigation; easier to maintain/update
     - Disadvantages: tough to deploy new PoP; less effective in low-connectivity regions
 * In the real world: use both!
 (Amazon Cloudfront, Akamai, Netflix Open Connect)
     - Netflix doesn't run its own network; rather places content on ISPs networks in exchange for a promise that it will pre-position content outside peak hours to save bandwidth